netskopeoss/ta_cloud_exchange/README.md

  - Linux System capable of supporting docker.io release of docker, and docker-compose
+ - Miniumum Requirements Below:
  	- 2 vCPU
  	- 4 GB of Memory
 	- 20 GB of storage
  - Please see full documentation for scale numbers.

  ## Install Procedure